 KI NDG’s response:

-The Steering Group should be fully transparent and open to public observation and public comment periods.
+The Steering Group processes should be fully transparent and open to public observation and public comment periods.
 It should maintain at large seats for individuals who can provide leadership and expertise.
 These interested entities and their representative individuals should express their interest, be involved in the NSTIC process and be invited to participate as at large members via a selection process to be determined.
 That being said the nature of the “indirect” participation and the process by which “at large’ members become part of the Steering Group needs further consideration.
+For example, the principles contained in ANSI Essential Requirements: Due process requirements for American National Standards were designed to insure that the interests of all persons who are directly and materially affected by standard setting activities are considered in standard setting processes.

 3.3.
 What does balanced representation mean and how can it be achieved?
 What steps can be taken to guard against disproportionate influence over policy formulation?